Ekenayy/Ripple-frontend/README.md

 Next To Do:
 1. Have the challenge automatically become complete when you finish all the tasks
-2. Change checkbox library for task items on IOS
 4. Upload pictures
 3. Add a chat feature
 5. Full Auth